Duzaj

-Duzaj (دوزج) (Note: Also romanized as Dūzaj) is a village in, and the capital of, Duzaj Rural District of Kharqan District, Zarandiyeh County, Markazi province, Iran.
+Duzaj (دوزج) (Note: Also romanized as Dūzaj) is a village in, and the capital of, Duzaj Rural District in Kharqan District of Zarandiyeh County, Markazi province, Iran.
 It was the capital of Alishar Rural District until its capital was transferred to the village of Alishar.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 120 in 46 households.
 The following census in 2011 counted 298 people in 74 households.
 The 2016 census measured the population of the village as 117 people in 52 households.